This advertising content was produced in collaboration with our partner, Maisons & Domaines Henriot America.

-These are also wines that Weber and his team hope to continue making well into the future.
-Together with the leadership of Maisons & Domaines Henriot and the Henriot family, which has owned Bouchard Père & Fils since 1995, Weber has undertaken the monumental task of converting all 130 hectares of Bouchard Père & Fils vineyards to organic farming while implementing conservation efforts in the cellar.
+These are also wines that Weber and his team hope to continue making well into the future,. undertaking the monumental task of converting all 130 hectares of Bouchard Père & Fils vineyards to organic farming while implementing conservation efforts in the cellar.
 Currently, the domaine is on track to be completely certified organic by 2026.

-“The main factor is that we have to adapt to global warming and that is the biggest challenge for us in the future,” says Weber, noting sustainability and biodiversity have always been crucial to great winemaking.
+“The main factor is that we have to adapt to climate change and that is the biggest challenge for us in the future,” says Weber, noting sustainability and biodiversity have always been crucial to great winemaking.
 “We need to protect nature because we depend on nature for modern viticulture.”

 Across vineyard sites, Weber and his team have embraced polyculture to restore a natural balance to their terroirs.
 “We have developed biodiversity in the vineyard and around all of our plots,” says Weber, noting that planting trees and restoring ancient stone walls in the vineyards has provided increased animal habitat on their properties.
 “It’s very important for us to create biodiversity and to respect nature.”

 But just as valuable a tool as Bouchard Père & Fils’ access to vineyards across Burgundy’s hallowed slopes is the domaine’s prolific wine library.
-This extensive collection, which includes bottles dating to the 19th century, provides a liquid historical record for Weber and the Henriot team to utilize.
+This extensive collection, which includes bottles dating to the 19th century, provides a liquid historical record for Weber and his team to utilize.